goodwp/goodenberg/src/hooks/use-api-fetch/README.md

 - `path`: The API endpoint path to fetch data from.
 - `options`: Additional options for the API request, such as method, headers, body, etc. See apiFetch documentation.
+  Be sure to memoize these options if they are static (e.g., define outside render function, use useMemo).
+  If you define them on each render, they will trigger a new API call on each render.

 ## Return Value